Local Elections 2026: The future is up to you

 This is your opportunity to demand that nature's recovery is a priority for your council.

 The top thing you can do is to vote for a candidate that you think will best represent your interests and nature.
 However, figuring that out can sometimes be a bit tricky!
 But don't give up hope, by letting your councillor candidates know that nature matters to you, it will send a signal to them that this is something they should be taking action on - or maybe they already are!
-For more ideas, read our Local Election guide!
+See our email template below to contact your candidates about nature in your local area.

 Write to your candidates now!